-The LPP is made up of leaders from the Coalition of Peaks, national Aboriginal and Torres Strait Islander language experts, and high-level representatives from every Australian, state and territory government.
-It is the first languages partnership group of its scale and kind.
+The Languages Policy Partnership (LPP) was created under the National Agreement for Closing the Gap to develop a joined-up approach to progressing and achieving Target 16.
+The LPP includes leaders from the Coalition of Peaks, independent Aboriginal and Torres Strait Islander language experts, and high-level representatives from every Australian, state and territory government.

-The partnership is underpinned by the Languages Policy Partnership Agreement to Implement, which was formally endorsed at the second LPP meeting in June 2023.
-The Agreement sets out the scope and purpose of the partnership as well as the roles and responsibilities of members.
+The partnership commitment is outlined in the Languages Policy Partnership Agreement to Implement.
+The Agreement sets out the purpose, objectives, scope, governance arrangements, and the roles and responsibilities of the LPP.

 The Languages Policy Partnership and Target 16